patrixr/tronicart/README.md

 -   [@tronicart/p5-fest](./packages/p5-fest/): A collection of utilities and helpers for P5.js.
 -   [@tronicart/p5-flow-field](./packages/p5-flow-field/): A function for creating and manipulating 2D flow fields.
 -   [@tronicart/data-structures](./packages/data-structures/): A collection data structures for creative coding.
+-   [@tronicart/batch-capture](./packages/batch-capture/): Captures screenshots of your sketch in batches.
 -   [@tronicart/shapes](./packages/shapes/): A collection of 2D shapes for creative coding.
 -   [@tronicart/poisson-disk-sampling](./packages/poisson-disk-sampling/): function for generating 2D points that are uniformly spaced apart.